ooteniya1/resource-estimation/README.md

 With Table 3 above, we see that 2 pod replicas are required to meet our performance target with memory limits of 512Mi and 692m of cpu limit, which is 20% cpu resource increase over the configuration we have in table 2.
 If we are to request a quota based on this, we would require 1.3 cores of cpu and 1Gi of memory in the namespace.

 If we reduce the memory by 20% to optimize the resources, the application gets killed.
-This indicates that the memory requirement set for the application is the optimal since it can sustain the normal load but the pods gets killed once reduced by 20% of the currect value.
+This indicates that the memory requirement set for the application is the optimal since it can sustain the normal load but the pods gets killed once reduced by 20% of the current value.

 ##### With CPU request of 692m and limit of 830m i.e 20% increase.
 | # | max CPU/Pod    | max Memory/Pod  | # of Pods | Throughput(tps)| % in error |Resource Quota (CPU)|Resource Quota (Memory)|